novelys/capistranovelys/README.md

 Rails 2 commands.

-* `rails2:console` : open a rails console
+* `rails:console` : open a rails console
-* `rails2:secret_token:copy` : copy the session_store from your local file to the shared path
+* `rails:secret_token:copy` : copy the session_store from your local file to the shared path
-* `rails2:secret_token:symlink` : symlink the session_store.rb file from the shared path to the current path.
+* `rails:secret_token:symlink` : symlink the session_store.rb file from the shared path to the current path.
 Hooked after `deploy:update_code`

 ### Stages (`stages`)